 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Winona State University is 21:1, and the school has 27.8 percent of its classes with fewer than 20 students.
-The most popular majors at Winona State University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Biological and Biomedical Sciences; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 76.0 percent.
+The student-faculty ratio at Winona State University is 20:1, and the school has 24.3 percent of its classes with fewer than 20 students.
+The most popular majors at Winona State University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Parks, Recreation, Leisure, and Fitness Studies; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 77.3 percent.

 |Student gender distribution|